If you’re a hearing aid user who has sound and connection issues with your new iPhone 12, you’re not alone.

-Although I’ve been a hearing care professional for years, I started my relationship with Upstate Hearing Instruments as a patient.
+Although I’ve been a hearing care professional in California for years, I started my relationship with Upstate Hearing Instruments as a patient.

 I have first-hand knowledge of how frustrating technology problems can be for a hearing aid user.
 I know how important it is for you to have the information you need to get your hearing aids and your smartphone to work together as they should.